dejlek/gid/README.md

 }
 ```

-**NOTE:** If you are publicly distributing your application, we recommend specifying the exact giD version that your application works with.
+**NOTE:** If you are publicly distributing your application, we recommend specifying the exact giD version that your application works with for now.
 This is because backwards compatibility may be broken with newer 0.9.x versions.
-Once version 1.0.0 is released, this will no longer be an issue and backwards compatibility will be maintained with the same major.minor versions.
+Once version 1.0.0 is released, this will no longer be an issue and backwards compatibility will be maintained within the same major.minor versions.

 ## Module Names